Age Limit and Opening Hours

 We accept children from the age of two years and six months.
 If you are eligible for 2-Help Funding then we would accept your child from two years old.

-We are also open on Tuesdays, Thursdays and Fridays until 2.45pm.
-From September 2017, Tuesday and Thursday afternoons only.
+We are also open on Tuesdays and Thursdays until 2.45pm.

 For more details on term times and events see our calendar.

 Noah’s Ark receives up to 15 hours funding from the local authority for all children the term after they turn 3.
 We also accept funding for eligible 2 year olds.

 Noah’s Ark will receive up to 30 hours funding from the local authority for all eligible children the term after they turn 3 .
 Both parents/ single parents must work over 16 hours, and earn less that £100,000 a year.
 Please note we are not open for 30 hours a week, but you can use the funding between 9.15 and 1pm every day, and Tuesday and Thursday afternoons until 2.45pm.

 Sessions will be charged at £5.50 an hour for children not in receipt of nursery funding, or using hours in addition to their funded education.